esun74/mobile-cv/README.md

 ## Purpose

 - This is an experiment with React Native (targeting iOS), Expo, and TensorFlow.
-It implements a simple single object detection neural network (mobilenet), a multi-object model (cocossd), plus a facial keypoint detector trained by the author.
+It implements a simple single object detection neural network (mobilenet), a facial detection model (blazeface), plus a facial keypoint detector trained in /nn_model/.
 - Details
 	- The facial training data set is from [Kaggle](https://www.kaggle.com/c/facial-keypoints-detection/) (which is in turn provided by Dr. Yoshua Bengio from the University of Montreal), and the pretrained models are from [the TensorFlow model garden](https://github.com/tensorflow/models).
 	- techniques (TBA)